-General Manager, Group Services, Pacific Hydro
+General Manager Australia, Pacific Hydro

 Rachel is a Graduate of the Australian Institute of Company Directors and is on the board of one other non-profit organisation.
-She has a BA/LLb (hons) from Melbourne University.

 Manager, Policy and Engagement, Hydro Tasmania M.EnvMgt; BA(Hons); GAICD

 Alex has worked for Hydro Tasmania since 2001 in a variety of roles and is currently Manager Policy & Engagement.
 With over a decade of renewable energy policy, industry development and national and international advocacy, Alex brings a strong focus on working across multiple government levels and with a variety of stakeholders.
 Alex has a long history and personal commitment to building an effective and sustainable national association, demonstrated through ongoing contributions in both executive and non‐executive roles with the CEC, and its predecessor associations.